trealla-prolog/trealla-OLDv1/README.md

 	make NOSSL=1

-To build with ISOCLINE (default is to use GNU readline):
+To build with the included ISOCLINE sources (default is to use GNU readline):

 	make ISOCLINE=1